OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 iconSetCF.style = Excel.IconSet.threeTriangles;

 /*
-   With a "three*” icon set style, such as "threeTriangles", the third
+   With a "three*" icon set style, such as "threeTriangles", the third
     element in the criteria array (criteria[2]) defines the "top" icon;
     e.g., a green triangle.
 The second (criteria[1]) defines the "middle" icon, The first (criteria[0]) defines the "low" icon, but it can often